rajatrakesh/IoT-predictive-maintenance/README.md

 With these input parameters, the model returns 0, which means that the machine is likely to break.
 Take a note of the **AccessKey** as you will need this for lab 6.

-## Lab 3 - Gateway host: setup machine sensors simulator and MQTT broker
+## Setup machine sensors simulator and MQTT broker

 In this lab you will run a simple Python script that simulates IoT sensor data from some hypotetical machines, and send the data to a MQTT broker, [mosquitto](https://mosquitto.org/).
 The gateway host is connnected to many and different type of sensors, but they generally all share the same trasport protocol, mqtt.